Dateline: Kuala Lumpur, Malaysia

 One reason for this is the apartments you’ll be able to find.
 Looking through listings in Singapore, Thailand, or the Philippines, you’ll be able to find some big apartments, but the standard size is going to be relatively small.

 When I was younger and looking around Bangkok for an apartment, the average was 42 square meters (or barely 500 square feet) for a two-bedroom.

 Malaysia, on the other hand, has lots of wide-open apartments and homes.
-It’s the only country in Southeast Asia where you can have what’s called “landed-property.”
+It’s the only country in Southeast Asia where you can have the so-called “landed property.”
 If you want your own home with a yard, Malaysia is going to be your best option.

-In Kuala Lumpur, you can have the western comforts of great health care or going to get a coffee at the megamall (one of the best in the world) and still be able to go out with locals to one of my favorite Indian restaurants.
+In Kuala Lumpur, you can have the western comforts of excellent health care or get a coffee at the megamall (one of the best in the world) and still be able to go out with locals to one of my favorite Indian restaurants.

 It’s like living in the US, but only the good parts.

 No country is perfect, but from a tax perspective, you can live there and save.
 Again, there will be some planning involved, but your foreign source of income will be exempt.
 Depending on what you’re doing, you pay either zero in taxes or very little.

 There you have them – my top five picks for the best countries that are tax-free for Americans.

 Six if you count Thailand, which isn’t a bad option at all.
 For younger people especially, Thailand is often a popular place to go.
 I don’t see nearly as many 45-year-olds who are intrigued by Thailand, but all of these could make for good options for US citizens looking to reduce their tax burden by living overseas.